LazurasLong/moonlight-core/system.md

 ## Partial Successes

 Checks may succeed partially if they are within two degrees of failure.
-If a normal check partially succeeds, the successful result will happen, but there will be a caveat.
-For example, if someone partially succeeded on a deception check, they may decieve the person, but the person may continue to be suspicious, or the effects will wear off.
+If a normal check partially succeeds, the successful result will happen, but there may be a caveat.
+For example, if someone partially succeeded on a deception check, they may decieve the person, but the person may continue to be suspicious, or perhaps the effects will wear off.

 ## Degrees of Success and Failure